-- 2. All volunteers and visitors shall register in the Visitors Log Book and affix a Visitor's Sticker in a visible location on their clothing in the main office immediately upon entering any school building or grounds when during regular school hours.
-When registering, the visitor is required to provide his/her name, address, his/her purpose for entering school grounds, and proof of identity.
-For purposes of school safety and security, the campus Principal or designee may design a visible means of identification for visitors while on school premises. - 3.
-While on campus, visitors are to enter and leave classrooms as quietly as possible, not converse with any student, teacher, or other instructional assistant unless permitted, and not interfere with any school activity.
-No electronic listening or recording device may be used in a classroom without the teacher, Principal and Superintendent's written permission. - 4.
-Before leaving campus, the visitor shall sign out of the Visitors Log Book in the main office. - 5.
-The Principal, or designee, may refuse to allow a visitor or volunteer if it is believed that the presence of the visitor or volunteer would cause a threat of disruption or physical injury to teachers, other employees, or students. - 6.
-The Principal or designee may withdraw consent to be on campus even if the visitor has a right to be on campus whenever there is reason to believe that the person has willfully disrupted or is likely to disrupt GVA's orderly operation.
-Consent can be withdrawn for up to fourteen (14) days. - 7.
-The Principal or designee may request that a visitor who has failed to register, or whose registration privileges have been denied or withdrawn, promptly leave school grounds.
-When a visitor is directed to leave, the Principal or designee shall inform the visitor that if he/she reenters the school without following the posted requirements he/she will be guilty of a misdemeanor pursuant to California Penal Code 626.8. - 8.
-Any visitor that is denied registration or has his/her registration revoked may request a conference with the Principal.
-The request shall be in writing, shall state why the denial or revocation was improper, shall give the address to which notice of conference is to be sent, and shall be delivered to the Principal within fourteen (14) school days of the denial or revocation of consent.
-The Principal shall promptly mail a written notice of the date, time, and place of the conference to the person who requested the conference.
-A conference with the Principal shall be held within seven (7) school days after the Principal receives the request.
-If no resolution can be agreed upon, the Principal shall forward notice of the complaint to GVA's Superintendent.
-The Superintendent shall address the complaint with the Principal and make a final determination. - 9.
-The Principal or designee shall seek the assistance of the police in managing or reporting any visitor in violation of this policy.
+- 1. School policy prohibits discrimination of volunteers/visitors on the basis of race, color, national origin, creed, marital status, sex, religion, age, disability, or any other protected status as defined by federal, state or local law. - 2.
+Each campus may determine appropriate times during the day when volunteers/visitors may be on campus in order to provide the utmost safety for our staff and students. - 3.
+All volunteers/visitors shall register in the appropriate log book and affix the appropriate sticker in a visible location on their clothing in the main office immediately upon entering any school building or grounds during regular school hours.
+When registering, the volunteer/visitor is required to provide his/her name, address, his/her purpose for entering school grounds, and proof of identity. - 4.
+While on campus, volunteers/visitors are to enter and leave classrooms as quietly as possible, not converse with any student, teacher, or other instructional assistant unless permitted, and not interfere with any school activity.
+Volunteers/visitors may only take pictures or videos of their own child and only with the permission of the teacher or administrator. - 5.
+Before leaving campus, the volunteer/visitor shall sign out of the appropriate log book in the main office. - 6.
+The Principal, or designee, may refuse to allow a visitor/volunteer if it is believed that the presence of the visitor or volunteer would cause a threat of disruption and possible safety issue to teachers, other employees, or students. - 7.
+The Principal or designee may withdraw consent to be on campus even if the visitor/volunteer has a right to be on campus whenever there is reason to believe that the person has willfully disrupted or is likely to disrupt GVA's orderly operation.
+Consent can be withdrawn for up to fourteen (14) days. - 8.
+The Principal or designee may request that a volunteer/visitor who has failed to register, or whose registration privileges have been denied or withdrawn, promptly leave school grounds.
+When a volunteer/visitor is directed to leave, the Principal or designee shall inform the volunteer/visitor that if he/she reenters the school without following the posted requirements he/she will be guilty of a misdemeanor pursuant to California Penal Code 626.8. - 9.
+Any volunteer/visitor that is denied entry or has his/her entry revoked may request a conference with the Chief Operating Officer.
+The request shall be in writing, shall state why the denial or revocation was improper, shall give the address to which notice of conference is to be sent, and shall be delivered to the Chief Operating Officer within fourteen (14) school days of the denial or revocation of consent.
+The Chief Operating Officer shall promptly inform via e-mail, Parent Square or mail a written notice of the date, time, and place of the conference to the person who requested the conference.
+A conference with the Chief Operating Officer shall be held within fourteen (14) school days after the Chief Operating Officer receives the request.
+If no resolution can be agreed upon, the Chief Operating Officer shall forward notice of the complaint to GVA's Chief Executive Officer.
+The Chief Executive Officer shall address the complaint with the Principal and Chief Operating Officer and make a final determination.

+10. The Principal or designee shall seek the assistance of the police in managing or reporting any volunteer/visitor in violation of this policy.